sindresorhus/sindresorhus.github.com/source/content/apps/aiko.md

 #### How can I transcribe a YouTube video?

-Download the audio using a service like [dirpy](https://dirpy.com) and then open the file in Aiko.
+Download the audio using a service like [dirpy](https://dirpy.com) or the macOS app [Downie](https://software.charliemonroe.net/downie/) and then open the file in Aiko.

+This cannot be supported built-in as downloading videos from YouTube is against their Terms of Service and Apple would likely reject such a feature.

 #### The app supports translating to English, can it support more languages?

 The translation support is built into the AI model and it only supports translating to English.
 You could copy-paste the result into ChatGPT or Google Translate.

+#### How is Aiko pronounced?

+IPA (International Phonetic Alphabet): `[a.i.ko̞]`

+English approximation: `ah-ee-ko`

 #### Is the app native?